 The Norwegian retail market for electricity will undergo formidable changes in the years towards 2019.
-As part of the goal to further increase competition and efficiency in the market, NVE has developed regulations that facilitate the implementation of a national point of data management (Elhub) and smart metering (AMS).
-The targeted implementation date for Elhub was 20 February 2017, but this date has been postponed, partly because of delays in the implementation of the Nordic Balance Settlement (NBS).
+As part of the goal to further increase competition and efficiency in the market, NVE has developed regulations that facilitate the implementation of a national point of data management (Elhub) and smart metering infrastructure (AMI).
+Elhub will be operated by a subsidiary company owned by Statnett.
+The targeted implementation date for Elhub was 23 October 2017, but it has recently been postponed to 2018.
 The smart meter rollout is set to be completed by January 2019.
 These changes will make the exchange of information in the market more efficient and facilitate the use of demand response tools and services.